britram/taps-transports/draft-ietf-taps-transports.md

 unacknowledged data that can be outstanding at a given time.
 The window scale option {{RFC7323}} allows a receiver to use windows greater than 64KB.

-All TCP senders provide Congestion Control: This uses a separate window, where each time congestion is detected, this congestion window is reduced.
-A receiver detects congestion using one of three mechanisms: A retransmission timer, detection of loss (interpreted as a congestion signal), or Explicit Congestion Notification (ECN) {{RFC3168}} to provide early signaling (see
+All TCP senders provide Congestion Control {{RFC5681}}: This uses a separate window, where each time congestion is detected, this congestion window is reduced.
+Most of the used congestion control mechanisms use one of three mechanisms to detect congestion: A retransmission timer (with exponential back-up), detection of loss (interpreted as a congestion signal), or Explicit Congestion Notification (ECN) {{RFC3168}} to provide early signaling (see
-{{I-D.ietf-aqm-ecn-benefits}})
+{{I-D.ietf-aqm-ecn-benefits}}).
+In addition congestion control mechanism that react on changes in delay as an early indication for congestion are used to implement a scavenger service for e.g. background traffic auch as LEDBAT.
+In most cases the congestion control mechanims are speficied independ of TCP and can be used by other transport protocols as long as the required feedback information is available.

 A TCP protocol instance can be extended {{RFC4614}} and tuned.
 Some features are sender-side only, requiring no negotiation with the receiver; some are